The Book Job: Reception

-Michael Cavna of The Washington Post wrote positively about the episode, commenting that from "the one-liners of the episode’s dinosaur-show opening (reminding that a prime-time 'fossil' like The Simpsons still has sharp comedic bicuspids) to the final trick up 'Neil Gaiman’s' dark sleeve, 'The Book Job' is worthy of the show’s DVD wall of fame."
+Michael Cavna of The Washington Post wrote positively about the episode, commenting that from "the one-liners of the episode's dinosaur-show opening (reminding that a prime-time 'fossil' like The Simpsons still has sharp comedic bicuspids) to the final trick up 'Neil Gaiman's' dark sleeve, 'The Book Job' is worthy of the show's DVD wall of fame."
 Cavna particularly praised the episode for being based on real-life publishing, noting how Selman drew inspiration from the article on Alloy Entertainment.
-He also commended the parodies of the Ocean's Trilogy and Far Side, and Gaimain's guest appearance.
-Cavna wrote that "Gaiman’s role is so much more than mere walk-on.
-Like the show’s very best guest voice performances, here Gaiman is called upon to lend true dimension to the episode."
+He also commended the parodies of the Ocean's Trilogy and Far Side, and Gaiman's guest appearance.
+Cavna wrote that "Gaiman's role is so much more than mere walk-on.
+Like the show's very best guest voice performances, here Gaiman is called upon to lend true dimension to the episode."
 Similarly, Cyriaque Lamar of io9 wrote that the episode "did justice to Gaiman's guest appearance...in that it made the author look like a total nutcase."
 He added that "Gaiman gamely depicts himself as a goony spaniel.
 Sure, Andy García guest-starred too, but Gaiman stole the show."
 In addition, Lamar praised the episode for several of its gags, including the Far Side reference and the disclosures of Patty being able to speak fluent Dothraki and Twilight originally revolving around golems.